Tech Hacks for a More Efficient Practice

 - Spend 19 percent more time on client prospecting and investment management

-The advisor practice of the future will use technology for far more than opening accounts and moving money.
+The financial professional practice of the future will use technology for far more than opening accounts and moving money.
 Technology plays a strategic role in your ability to:

 - Capture the next generation of clients